nitro41992/splitting-sucks/docs/test_coverage_product.md

 ### Phase 4: Summary Screen Tests ✅ COMPLETED
 1. ✅ Added tests for final summary screen calculations
 2. ✅ Verified total calculations including tax and tip
 3. ✅ Tested display of per-person information
+4. ✅ Added ValueKeys for robust element finding
+5. ✅ Implemented helper methods for improved testability

+### Phase 5: Dialog Component Tests ✅ COMPLETED
+1. ✅ Added tests for confirmation dialogs
+2. ✅ Tested error dialogs and message displays
+3. ✅ Implemented loading dialog tests with animation handling
+4. ✅ Fixed timeout issues with continuous animations

-### Phase 5: Offline Behavior Tests ✅ COMPLETED
+### Phase 6: Offline Behavior Tests ✅ COMPLETED
 1. ✅ Added connectivity_plus package to detect network status
 2. ✅ Created ConnectivityService with robust testing
 3. ✅ Implemented OfflineStorageService for local data persistence
 4. ✅ Added tests for online/offline transitions
 5. ✅ Set up foundations for data synchronization when back online

-### Phase 6: UI Redesign with Full Confidence
+### Phase 7: UI Redesign with Full Confidence ✅ READY
-With all core tests now passing, we can proceed with UI redesign with full confidence.
+With all tests now passing, we can proceed with UI redesign with full confidence.
 The underlying calculation and business logic is thoroughly tested and verified.

-### Phase 7: Offline Caching Implementation
+### Phase 8: Offline Caching Implementation ✅ READY
 With the offline testing framework in place, we can now implement the full offline caching solution with confidence:
 1. ✅ Basic connectivity detection is implemented and tested
 2. ✅ Offline storage is implemented and tested